Best PS5 SSD 2025: store 100s more games on your PlayStation 5

 It features fast read speeds – much higher than the minimum required to run in a PlayStation 5 – and comes from a brand trusted by camera professionals.
 That should give you reassurance on its stability and endurance.

-It's not the sexiest SSD on the market, but does come with a heatsink preinstalled so can slot straight into the console.
+It's not the sexiest SSD on the market, but it does come with a heatsink preinstalled so you can slot it straight into the console.
 And, once you've put the cover back on your machine, you should never have to see it again anyway.

 There are other storage sizes available too, as well as a version without a heatsink that is even cheaper – although you will have to source your own third-party heatsink that way.